fuboTV Inc (FUBO) Beta Value: Understanding the Market Risk - News Heater

 FUBO) stock’s latest price update

-fuboTV Inc (NYSE: FUBO) has seen a rise in its stock price by 9.66 in relation to its previous close of 2.90.
-However, the company has experienced a 24.22% gain in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-11-15 that Here is how fuboTV Inc. (FUBO) and G-III Apparel Group (GIII) have performed compared to their sector so far this year.
+fuboTV Inc (NYSE: FUBO) has seen a rise in its stock price by 2.33 in relation to its previous close of 3.00.
+However, the company has experienced a 5.86% gain in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-11-21 that Cooling inflation, a less-hawkish Fed, upbeat holiday sales and decent earnings may boost consumer discretionary stocks like AMC Entertainment (AMC), Royal Caribbean Cruises (RCL), DraftKings (DKNG), fuboTV (FUBO) and The Honest Company (HNST).

 FUBO’s Market Performance

-fuboTV Inc (FUBO) has experienced a 24.22% rise in stock performance for the past week, with a 31.40% rise in the past month, and a 53.62% rise in the past quarter.
-The volatility ratio for the week is 7.35%, and the volatility levels for the past 30 days are at 8.21% for FUBO.
-The simple moving average for the last 20 days is 20.73% for FUBO stock, with a simple moving average of 50.64% for the last 200 days.
+fuboTV Inc (FUBO) has seen a 5.86% rise in stock performance for the week, with a 27.92% gain in the past month and a 41.47% surge in the past quarter.
+The volatility ratio for the week is 6.92%, and the volatility levels for the past 30 days are at 8.04% for FUBO.
+The simple moving average for the past 20 days is 10.49% for FUBO’s stock, with a 45.11% simple moving average for the past 200 days.

 Insider Trading

-Janedis John, the Chief Financial Officer of fuboTV Inc, purchase 8,000 shares at $1.22 during a trade that took place back on Mar 22, which means that Janedis John is holding 18,000 shares at $9,759 based on the most recent closing price.
+Janedis John, the Chief Financial Officer of fuboTV Inc, sale 34,855 shares at $3.13 during a trade that took place back on Nov 22, which means that Janedis John is holding 18,000 shares at $109,096 based on the most recent closing price.

 Stock Fundamentals for FUBO